ECP-CANDLE/Scratch/GPR_Qualitative_Kernel/ReadMe.md

 If cython is installed, in the directory containing hypersphere_cython.pyx, run:
 `python setup.py build_ext --inplace`

+There is a "Configuration" section near the beginning of each demo.  `run_keras = True` will submit the parameter dictionaries to keras.
+This is currently `False` for the P1B1 demo, to show just the GPR model and optimization.

 A P3B1 demo should be available soon.
 This will show how the Affinity Propagation clustering is used to identify the distinct local minima (corresponding to the 5 sub-problems from which the average loss was constructed).